digikar99/emacs-noob/README.md

 ## key-bindings

 **text editing**

+Bonus: [Several emacs key-bindings carry over to bash-based terminals!](https://superuser.com/questions/352983/which-emacs-shortcuts-are-useful-in-bash) So, these are useful beyond emacs as well!

 - C-s [std]: Search (forward); because changing this means changing several other maps and we don't want to go "too far" from vanilla emacs, so that you get used to it as well